- Chapter Three: The Student Organization Forum

 Chapter 3: The Student Organization Forum

-The Student Organization Forum (SOF) is a representative body of student organization leaders who work to provide services and support for registered student organizations.
-With the advisement and leadership of the SOF Advisors, the SOF Student Coordinators works to provide the tools for student organization success.
+The Student Organization Center (SOC) is a representative body of student organization leaders who work to provide services and support for registered student organizations.
+With the advisement and leadership of the SOC Advisors, the SOC Student Coordinators work to provide the tools for student organization success.

-In collaboration with SOC staff, SOF offers one-day leadership retreats, bulletin boards, lockers, flyer printing, art supplies, and banners.
+In collaboration with SOC student employees, the SOC Stdent Coordinators offer one-day leadership retreats, bulletin boards, lockers, flyer printing, art supplies,banners, and more.
 These services and activities are coordinated out of the Student Organization Center.

-The SOF Student Coordinators are hired by the SOF advisors and serve a one year term beginning in the spring semester.
+The SOc Student Coordinators are hired by the Assistant Director of Student Organizations.
+They will serve a one year term beginning June 1st.

-- Hold at least ten office hours per week in the Student Organization Center
+- Hold at least 15 office hours per week in the Student Organization Center

 - Represent student organizations to the University, students, administrators, and other members of the campus community

-- Attend all mandatory meetings, retreats, and functions (e.g. Orientation information sessions, Family Day, Homecoming, planning retreats, University-sponsored leadership programs, Student Leader Awards Dinner, etc.) as required
+- Attend all mandatory meetings, retreats, and functions (e.g. Orientation information sessions, Family Day, Homecoming, planning retreats, University-sponsored leadership programs, Student Leader Awards Banquet, etc.) as required

 - Assist other officers as needed or upon request

-- Perform all other duties normally associated with the office or directed by the SOF Advisor
+- Perform all other duties normally associated with the office or directed by the Assistant Director of Student Organizations

-- Attend all regular and special meetings of the Student Organization Forum and Executive Board
+- Attend all regular and special meetings of the Student Organization Center

 - Must have a minimum cumulative GPA of 2.5 or better (3.0 or better if you are a graduate student) at the time of application and selection, and maintain the minimum GPA throughout the term of office